blindrelay/blindrelayclient/README.md

 **Blindrelay.Core.Example** - example console app that illustrates logging in, receiving SignalR notifications, downloading files, and decrypting files.

-This library is used in conjuction with the Windows 10 blindrelay app (coming soon in the Microsoft App Store) to enable integration and automation with internal backend systems.
+This library is used in conjuction with the Windows 10 blindrelay app (available in the Microsoft App Store) to enable integration and automation with internal backend systems.

 Visit https://blindrelay.com for more information.

 ## blindrelay Architecture Overview
 Blindrelay uses several Azure services (including over 70 Azure Functions, Cosmos DB, Blobs, Queues, and SignalR) and a Windows 10 Universal App to orchestrate end-to-end encryption groups.
-With an optional API Key, developers can develop backend .NET Core (or other language) code to integrate downloading and decryption in automated backend systems.
+With an optional API Key purchased from within the blindrelay app, developers can develop backend .NET Core (or other language) code to integrate downloading and decryption in automated backend systems.

 ![Image of blindrelay group sharing](https://blindrelay.com/media/blindrelay-multiple-subscribers-multiple-publishersubscribers.png)